jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (1) Every person commits an offence who,—
   (a) by any means, provides to the Authority or the Director information relevant to the Authority's or the Director's exercise of powers under this Act, or under regulations or rules made under this Act, knowing the information to be false; or
   (b) being an applicant for an aviation document, fails, without reasonable excuse, to provide to the Authority or the Director information known to that person which is relevant to the Authority's or the Director's exercise of powers under this Act, or under regulations or rules made under this Act; or
-  (c) being the holder of an aviation document, fails, without reasonable excuse, to provide to the Authority or the Director information known to that person which is relevant to the condition specified in section 9(3) of this Act.
+  (c) being the holder of an aviation document, fails, without reasonable excuse, to provide to the Authority or the Director information known to that person which is relevant to the condition specified in section 9(3).
-(2) Every person who commits an offence against subsection (1) of this section is liable,— (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000; or (b) in the case of a body corporate, to a fine not exceeding $50,000.
+(2) Every person who commits an offence against subsection (1) is liable,— (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000; or (b) in the case of a body corporate, to a fine not exceeding $50,000.

 ### 49A Carrying on scheduled international air service without licence or contrary to licence
 (1) Every person commits an offence who—
-  (a) carries on a scheduled international air service in New Zealand without a licence granted under Part 8A of this Act; or (b) being the holder of a licence granted under Part 8A of this Act, carries on a scheduled international air service in New Zealand in a manner contrary to the terms and conditions of the licence.
+  (a) carries on a scheduled international air service in New Zealand without a licence granted under Part 8A; or (b) being the holder of a licence granted under Part 8A, carries on a scheduled international air service in New Zealand in a manner contrary to the terms and conditions of the licence.
-(2) Every person who commits an offence against subsection (1) of this section is liable,— (a) in the case of an individual, to a fine not exceeding $10,000; or (b) in the case of a body corporate, to a fine not exceeding $50,000.
+(2) Every person who commits an offence against subsection (1) is liable,— (a) in the case of an individual, to a fine not exceeding $10,000; or (b) in the case of a body corporate, to a fine not exceeding $50,000.

 ### 49B Operating unauthorised non-scheduled international flight or carrying on non-scheduled international flight contrary to licence
 (1) Every person commits an offence who—
-  (a) operates a non-scheduled international flight to which section 87ZE of this Act applies contrary to the provisions of that section; or
+  (a) operates a non-scheduled international flight to which section 87ZE applies contrary to the provisions of that section; or
   (b) being the holder of an open aviation market licence, carries on a non-scheduled international flight in a manner contrary to the terms and conditions of the licence.
-(2) Every person who commits an offence against subsection (1) of this section is liable,— (a) in the case of an individual, to a fine not exceeding $6,000; or (b) in the case of a body corporate, to a fine not exceeding $30,000.
+(2) Every person who commits an offence against subsection (1) is liable,— (a) in the case of an individual, to a fine not exceeding $6,000; or (b) in the case of a body corporate, to a fine not exceeding $30,000.